-In the present case, the French descriptive term "ACCES" has no impact on the distinctive part "BOURSORAMA".
+In the present case, the addition of the letters "BK" has no impact on the distinctive part "BOURSO".
 It is well established that where the relevant trademark is recognizable within the domain name, the addition of other terms would not prevent a finding of confusing similarity.